kaneda59/dspack/README.md

 First follow the above steps to setup the `blockstack-todo` application.

-The `blockstack-todo` is easiest to develop against a [`regtest`](https://bitcoin.org/en/glossary/regression-test-mode) bitcoin environment.
+The `Open Tokenomics` is easiest to develop against a [`regtest`](https://bitcoin.org/en/glossary/regression-test-mode) bitcoin environment.
 There are a [couple of ways](https://github.com/blockstack/blockstack-core/tree/master/integration_tests#getting-started-with-docker) to setup the environment, but the easiest is through the [`docker`](https://www.docker.com/what-docker) setup.
 To use it first [install Docker](https://docs.docker.com/engine/installation/) and `docker-compose` (comes with the `docker` install on MacOS and Windows, but is a separate install on linux: `apt-get install docker-compose`)

 To get started make sure you stop any running Blockstack applications: